Last Updated on

 Even with a 32 mm objective lens, Burris didn’t skimp on glass quality.
 The index-matched, Hi-Lume multicoating allows light transmission to be at its highest keeping you out longer than you would with a comparable scope of the same configuration.

 Set up for use in various conditions, it’s shock, fog, and waterproof with a nitrogen-filled feature.
-For an intermediate scope offered at entry-level price, the Scout is a winner in our books.
+For an intermediate scope offered at entry-level price, the long eye relief Scout scope is a winner in our books.

 - The 2-7x32 Crossfire II Scout Riflescope is perfect for Use on your Scout rifle, The V-Plex reticle is a popular all-purpose hunting reticle intended for a wide variety...